-This Roasted Broccoli Salad can be served warm or cold.
-With cherry tomatoes, cannellini beans, toasted sunflower seeds and a Sesame-Ginger Dressing – this salad kicks off a new recipe series I’m calling – everydayemily – a series focused on simple dishes that require few ingredients and little time, but pack in the nutrients.
+This Roasted Broccoli Salad has cherry tomatoes, cannellini beans, toasted sunflower seeds and a Sesame-Ginger Dressing – this salad kicks off a new recipe series I’m calling – everydayemily – a series focused on simple dishes that require few ingredients and little time, but pack in the nutrients.

 Before we get into the recipe business, I want to share this great trick to slicing cherry or grape tomatoes in bulk.
 Instead of slicing them one by one – place them between two plastic lids from take away containers and slice the whole bunch in one swoop!
 This post shows you how it’s done!
 So if you’re making this Roasted Broccoli Salad in bulk, no worries, the tomatoes will only take a few minutes to slice with this kitchen hack!